EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

     python manage.py createcachetable

-This creates a table in your database that is in the proper format that Django's database-cache system expects.
+This creates a table in your database that is in the proper format that Django\'s database-cache system expects.
 The name of the table is taken from ``LOCATION <CACHES-LOCATION>``.

 If you are using multiple database caches, ``createcachetable`` creates